Breast Uplift Techniques

 Post-surgery you will wear an elastic bandage or sports bra over gauze dressings.
-Within a few days this will be replaced with a soft support bra which you will need to wear day and night for three to four weeks over a layer of gauze.
+Within a few days this will be replaced with a soft support bra which you will need to wear day and night.
+This should be worn for 3-4 weeks over a layer of gauze.
 Your stitches will be removed after a week or two.

-If your skin is very dry following your breast lift then you can apply moisturiser several times a day, but be careful not to tug at your skin and keep the moisturiser away from sutures.
+If your skin is very dry following your breast lift then you can apply moisturiser several times a day.
+Patients should be careful not to tug at your skin and keep the moisturiser away from sutures.

 You can expect some loss of feeling in your nipple and breast skin caused by the swelling after surgery.
-For most patients this usually subsides over the next six weeks, although in some cases in can last up to a year and, occasionally, the numbness may be long lasting.
+For most patients this usually subsides over the next six weeks, although in some cases in can last up to a year.
+However, occasionally the numbness may be longer lasting.

 Browse our before and after pictures below